rsmmr/git-notifier/README.rst

         Defines the hostname to use when building the repository path shown in the notification mails.
 Default is the canonical name of the system the script is running on.

+    ``--ignoreremotes``
+        If given, ``git-notifier`` will not report any commits that are already known by any configured remote repository.

     ``--link <url>``
         Specifies a URL that will be included into notification mails